chrisgarcia001/Symbolics/README.md

 user=>
 ```

-In the steps above it may appear that some steps are unnecessary (e.g. equation
+In the solutions above it may appear that some steps are unnecessary (e.g. equation
 flipping).
 However, this is because we had rules only to deal with one equational
 layout.
-So to find matches the equations needed to be flipped first, and we
+So to find matches, the equations needed to be flipped first, and we
 did this to keep the rulesets short.
 By adding rules for mirroring layots we would
 have gotten shorter sequences of steps.